Conditional Antibody Design as 3D Equivariant Graph Translation: Related Work

 \section{Related Work}

-\paragraph{Antibody Design} Early approaches utilize hand-crafted energy functions for antibody optimization~\citep{li2014optmaven, lapidoth2015abdesign, adolf2018rosettaantibodydesign}, which rely on costly simulation processes and have intrinsic defects because the interactions between different chains are complicated in nature and cannot be fully captured by simple force fields or statistical functions~\citep{graves2020review}.
-Hence, recent attention has been paid to applying deep generative models for 1D sequence prediction by recurrent or convolutional neural networks~\citep{alley2019unified, liu2020antibody, saka2021antibody, akbar2022silico}.
-To further involve the 3D structure information, a more recent work by~\citet{jin2021iterative} proposes to design the sequences and structures of CDRs simultaneously.
-It represents antibodies with E(3)-invariant features upon the distance matrix and generates the amino acid sequences autoregressively, while keep refining the structures.
-Different from the above learning-based works, our method takes a more complete context into account, by importing the 1D/3D information of the antigen and the light chain.
-More importantly, we have developed an expressive E(3)-equivariant model that is skilled in representing the geometry of and interactions between 3D structures.
-Some other works formulate antibody design as an optimization problem over the vast space of CDRs, with the aid of a black-box predictor that evaluates if CDRs bind to a given antigen~\citep{khan2022antbo}.
-These methods rely heavily on the credibility of the predictor, posing peripheral challenges~\citep{graves2020review}.
-Moreover, they only optimize 1D sequences, leaving the structure prediction unsolved.
-Note that antibody design is distinct from general protein design which predicts the protein sequences conditioned on 3D structures~\citep{ingraham2019generative, karimi2020novo, cao2021fold2seq}, whereas antibody design assumes both the CDR sequences and structures are unknown.
+-0.1in \paragraph{Antibody Design} Early approaches optimize antibodies with hand-crafted energy functions~\citep{li2014optmaven, lapidoth2015abdesign, adolf2018rosettaantibodydesign}, which rely on costly simulations and have intrinsic defects because the inter-chain interactions are complicated in nature and cannot be fully captured by simple force fields or statistical functions~\citep{graves2020review}.
+Hence, attention has been paid to applying deep generative models for 1D sequence prediction~\citep{alley2019unified, liu2020antibody, saka2021antibody, akbar2022silico}.
+Recently, to further involve the 3D structure, \citet{jin2021iterative} proposes to design the sequences and structures of CDRs simultaneously.
+It represents antibodies with E(3)-invariant features upon the distance matrix and generates the sequences autoregressively.
+Its follow-up work~\citep{jin2022antibody} further involves the epitope, but only considers CDR-H3 without all other components in the antibody.
+Different from the above learning-based works, our method considers a more complete context by importing the 1D/3D information of the antigen and the light chain.
+More importantly, we develop an E(3)-equivariant model that is skilled in representing the geometry of and the interactions between 3D structures.
+Note that antibody design assumes both the CDR sequences and structures are unknown, whereas general protein design predicts sequences based on structures~\citep{ingraham2019generative, karimi2020novo, cao2021fold2seq}. \paragraph{Equivariant Graph Neural Networks} The growing availability of 3D structural data in various fields~\citep{jumper2021highly} leads to the emergence of geometrically equivariant graph neural networks~\citep{klicpera2020directional,liu2021spherical,puny2021frame, han2022geometrically}.
+In this paper, we exploit the scalarization-based E(n)-equivariant GNNs~\citep{satorras2021n} as the building block of our MEAN.
+Specifically, we adopt the multichannel extension by~\citet{huang2022equivariant} that naturally complies with the multichannel representation of a residue.
+Furthermore, we have developed a novel equivariant attention mechanism in MEAN to better capture antibody-antigen interactions.